French | Russian |

 Unlike the specific time frame of the Decade, the World Programme is structured in consecutive phases, in order to further focus national human rights education efforts on specific sectors/issues.
 The first phase (2005-2009) focused on human rights education in the primary and secondary school systems.
-The second phase (2010-2014) focuses on human rights education for higher education and on human rights training programmes for teachers and educators, civil servants, law enforcement officials and military personnel.
-Relevant resolutions, plans of action, reports and other information concerning the two phases can be accessed through the links below.
+The second phase (2010-2014) focused on human rights education for higher education and on human rights training programmes for teachers and educators, civil servants, law enforcement officials and military personnel.
+The third phase (2015-2019) focuses on strengthening the implementation of the first two phases and promoting human rights training for media professionals and journalists.
+Relevant resolutions, plans of action, reports and other information concerning the three phases can be accessed through the links below.

 Third phase (2015-2019)

 Second phase (2010-2014)